lsst-ts/observatory-ops-docs/Operational-Procedures/Scheduler/index.rst

 The Scheduler CSC is in charge of computing an observing queue for the observatory.
 There are two instances of the CSC running at all times, one dedicated to the Main Telescope and another to the Auxiliary Telescope, with indexes 1 and 2 respectively.

-Both CSCs share the exact same code-base, which means operating and throubleshooting shares several commonalities.
+Both CSCs share the exact same code-base, which means both operating and troubleshooting share several commonalities.

-This page focus on the operational aspects of the Scheduler CSC, in general.
+This page focuses on the general operational aspects of the Scheduler CSC.
-Any difference between the operation of MT and AT Scheduler will be appropriately highlighted.
+Any difference between the operation of MT and AT Scheduler are appropriately highlighted.

 For more details about the CSC, see the `Scheduler CSC documentation`_.